kevinnls/bitesyzedtechdiary/_posts/2022-02-07-python-oneliner-truthy-falsey.md

 to true.
 Although, when I say true, I just mean `if`'s body was executed since C doesn't have actual booleans.

-In experimenting to find this, I have no understood why schools teach `scanf` instead of `argv`.
+In experimenting to find this, I have now understood why schools teach `scanf` instead of `argv`.
 Data types.